SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Is Spartacus the same as SAP Cloud Platform Extension Factory (Kyma)?

 No they are different.
 SAP Cloud Platform Extension Factory is the key extensibility layer for the SAP C/4HANA suite.
-It leverages the concepts and innovations from [project "Kyma"Field] to use scalable microservices.
+It leverages the concepts and innovations from [project "Kyma" Field] to use scalable microservices.
 Spartacus storefronts can easily access these API-based services so that you can quickly add new functionality to your storefront.

 ### Will Spartacus work with SAP Commerce Cloud, Context Driven Services?